Kuyavia

-Kuyavia (Kujawy; Cuiavia), also referred to as Cujavia, is a historical region in north-central Poland, situated on the left bank of Vistula, as well as east from Noteć River and Lake Gopło.
-It is divided into three traditional parts: north-western (with the capital in Bydgoszcz, ethnographically distinct), central (the capital in Inowrocław or Kruszwica), and south-eastern (the capital in Włocławek or Brześć Kujawski).
+Kuyavia (Kujawy /pl/; Cuiavia), also referred to as Cujavia, is a historical region in north-central Poland, situated on the left bank of Vistula, as well as east from Noteć River and Lake Gopło.
+It is divided into three traditional parts: north-western (with the capital in Bydgoszcz), central (the capital in Inowrocław or Kruszwica), and south-eastern (the capital in Włocławek or Brześć Kujawski).

 Etymology

 The name Kuyavia first appeared in written sources in the 1136 Bull of Gniezno (Bulla Gnieźnieńska, Latin: Ex commisso nobis) issued by Pope Innocent II, and was then mentioned in many documents from medieval times.
 It is also mentioned in the chronicles of Wincenty Kadłubek.

 Geography and boundaries

-In the north, Kuyavia borders with the historic regions of Gdańsk Pomerania (Pomerelia) and Chełmno Land, in the west with proper (exact) Greater Poland, in the south with Łęczyca Land and in the east with Masovia and Dobrzyń Land.
+In the north, Kuyavia borders with the historic regions of Gdańsk Pomerania (Pomerelia) and Chełmno Land, in the west with Greater Poland proper, in the south with Łęczyca Land and in the east with Masovia and Dobrzyń Land.
 The borders of Kuyavia stretch out on the left bank of Vistula River: from the mouth of Skrwa Lewa in the south-east, almost to the mouth of the Wda River to the north.

 The borders of Kuyavia spread out to the west from Koronowo and Nakło to the Noteć River where they turn south-west, cross Trląg Lake, and on to Strzelneński Forest, reaching Skulski Lake and the upper Noteć River.
-The borders also enclose Brdowski Lake, Przedecz and Lubień Kujawski through the Skrwa Lewa, ending at the Vistula River.
+The borders enclose Brdowski Lake, Przedecz and Lubień Kujawski through the Skrwa Lewa, ending at the Vistula River.

-Also the southern part of Toruń (Podgórz) lies in the historical region.
+The southern part of Toruń (Podgórz) lies in the historical region.
 Some ethnographers and historians, for example Oskar Kolberg and Zygmunt Gloger, count the lands of Dobrzyń and Chełmno north-east of the Vistula as parts of the Kuyavia region.

 The Kuyavian lowlands have an average elevation of 100–130 meters above sea level.
 It is post-glacial landscape, slightly undulating, in some places there are moraine hills and sandy gravel embankments.
 In deep dykes and depressions there are approximately 600 lakes larger than 1 km^{2}.
 Under the glacial formations there are layers of rock-salt and potassium, and under Tertiary Period sediments there is lignite and ceramic clay.
 In Kuyavia there are black fertile soils, thanks to which Kuyavia is called "the granary of Poland".